geom3trik/tuix-book/src/quick_start/composing_widgets.md

 This sets the space around all of the children of the row (our buttons and label) to stretch, and also sets a fixed horizontal spacing between them of 10 pixels:

 <p align="center"><img src="../images/quick_guide/correctly_spaced.png" alt="tuix app"></p>

+In the nect section we'll add some styling to our app.